bertofurth/Seagate-Central-Utils/motion/README-motion.md

 # README-motion.md
-Motion monitors video signals from a range of network and USB based cameras.
-Motion can be used to monitor activity and view live streams.
+Motion monitors video streams from a range of network and USB based cameras.
+Motion can be used to record activity and view live footage.

 https://motion-project.github.io/

-In order for Motion to work with a USB camera connected to the Seagate Central, the Linux kernel on the unit must be upgraded and installed **with appropriate driver modules included** as per the instructions seen in the **Seagate-Central-Slot-In-v5.x-Kernel** project at
+In order for Motion to work with a USB camera connected to the Seagate Central, the Linux kernel on the unit must be upgraded and installed **with appropriate driver modules** as per the instructions seen in the **Seagate-Central-Slot-In-v5.x-Kernel** project at

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel